 A tapped hole and a #6-32 screw is provided for chassis grounding purposes.
 Good practice dictates earth-grounding the BB 44X.
 If the grounding integrity of the rack screws is in doubt, run a wire from this screw to a known earth ground.

 The OPT 88 (Option 88) expands the BB 44X into an eight channel model.
 The OPT 88 consists of a printed circuit board with four additional transformers and jacks soldered in place.
 The OPT 88 installs easily in the blank side of the BB 44X.
 Assembly is simple: remove the cover, install the board in place, and secure with the supplied mounting screws.
 No soldering required; all you need are #1 and #2 Phillips screwdrivers.
+The OPT 88 can be used independently as a circuit board without a chassis.

 Will the unit work in reverse (i.e. is it bi-directional)?